 The greatest investment you can make isn’t in fancy new technology or high-profile acquisitions but your own workforce.

 As your company grows, your employees should grow with it.
-With the job market as competitive as it is, it’s more important than ever to invest back in the people who helped you reach your success in the first place.
-One of the most popular ways to do this is to create and implement a career development plan for your employees.
+With the job market as competitive as it is, it’s more important than ever to reinvest in the people who helped you achieve success in the first place.
+One of the most popular ways to do this is by creating and implementing a career development plan for your employees.

 A career development plan is a personalized strategy to assist employees in achieving their career goals.
 A career development plan consists of short-term and long-term goals related to an employee's job, incorporating their strengths and future career aspirations.

-An easy way to discover which of your employees want to prioritize their career development is to utilize an employee satisfaction survey.
+An easy way to discover which of your employees want to prioritize their career development is through a self-assessment or an employee satisfaction survey.
 Asking specific career planning questions during a survey can provide invaluable insight into what your employees are really after.

-And according to research from Work Institute, those feelings of not being appreciated can have serious consequences.
-Their research shows that the second most popular reason employees give for quitting their job is lack of professional development and opportunities for growth.
+Those feelings of not being appreciated can have serious consequences.
+The second most popular reason employees give for quitting their job is lack of professional development and opportunities for growth.

 What could be worse than unhappy employees leaving your company?
 How about unskilled employees sticking around?
 Unskilled and unmotivated workers can wreak havoc on your company culture, revenue stream, and overall office morale.

 It’s time for companies to stop holding their employees back for fear that they’ll leave for a competitor.
-Investing in your employees’ career development will not only keep them around longer, it will make them better at their jobs.
+Investing in your employees’ career development will not only keep them around longer and help your retention efforts, but it’ll also make them better at their jobs.